sethlaw/appsec-community-walkthroughs/walkthroughs/semgrep.md

 * `semgrep scan --config auto .`

-This will output something similar to the following after doing analysis on the source code files that exist in the targeted directory.
+This will run analysis on the source code files that exist in the targeted directory and output something similar to the following:

 ```
 ┌──── ○○○ ────┐